ricardo85x/OpenPandoraBox/README.md

 I hate to use mouse and keyboard on pandory box, so I created this frontend.

 It is not great but it is a honest job.

-# BEWARE - The SETTINGS IS NOT WORKING, update the settings using the /data/data/com.openpandorabox/files/config.json manually